k3ck3c/yt2text/README.md

 this script
-downloads only the audio of a Youtube vid gives a filename without emoticon or space, using the author and the title of the video uses the audio to whisper or any AI tool creates a directory by YouTube author puts the text in the directory example 1 the command sh yt2text.sh "https://www.youtube.com/watch?v=xJCW_EJjkLg" jp w creates a file MUSIC_Liverary/MUSIC_Liverary-HAJIME_CHITOSE_WADATSUMI_NO_KI_MUSIC_VIDEO_FULL.txt which contains
+downloads only the audio of a Youtube vid gives a filename without emoticon or space, using the author and the title of the video sends the audio to whisper or any AI tool creates a directory by YouTube author puts the text in the directory

+example 1
+the command

+sh yt2text.sh "https://www.youtube.com/watch?v=xJCW_EJjkLg" jp w

+creates a file

+MUSIC_Liverary/MUSIC_Liverary-HAJIME_CHITOSE_WADATSUMI_NO_KI_MUSIC_VIDEO_FULL.txt

+which contains

 Detecting language using up to the first 30 seconds.
 Use `--language` to specify the language